WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 - You will now see a document on your desktop with no name.
 Keep this copy for future projects.

-- Make a copy of this file, and place it in the root of you <mark>HelloWorld</mark> local repository.
+- Make a copy of this file, and place it in the root of your <mark>HelloWorld</mark> local repository.

 ## GitBash cont.